 2. Anglican Reveals

-One of the critical themes in Enoch’s Book depicts relationships with angels called Watchers) is depicted within his Book.
-In Hebrew) play an essential part in providing Enoch with secret information such as cosmic mysteries, divine judgements, and humanity’s fate.
+One of the critical themes in Enoch’s Book depicts relationships with angels called Watchers) is shown within his Book.
+In Hebrew) play an essential part in providing Enoch with secret information such as cosmic mysteries, divine judgments, and humanity’s fate.

 Also Read: Why Was the Book of Eli Removed from the Bible?